YoussefGeorge-Dev/odin-project-solutions/README.md

 My solutions and progress through **[The Odin Project](https://www.theodinproject.com/)**, a free, open-source curriculum for learning full-stack web development.

 ---
+## 🚀 Live Projects

+**View all projects live:** [youssefgeorge-dev.github.io/odin-project-solutions](https://youssefgeorge-dev.github.io/odin-project-solutions/)

+Each project link above is also directly playable.
+Click any "View Project" button to see it in action.

+---

 ## 📚 Learning Paths